How to divide property if you separate

 This means that the spouse who has more property usually pays money to the spouse who has less property.
 This is called an equalization payment.

-In most cases, the time limit to make a claim for an equalization payment is 6 years after you separate or 2 years after you get a divorce, whichever is sooner.
+In most cases, the time limit to make a claim for an equalization payment is whichever comes first:

 Equalization payment

-For more detailed information, visit stepstojustice.ca/equalization-payment.
+For more information, visit stepstojustice.ca/equalization-payment.

 Special rules

-Some assets or debts are treated differently when calculating your NFP.
-For example, some gifts and inheritances are not included.
-And all Canada Pension Plan credits earned while you were together are always added up and divided equally, if you were together for at least one year.
+And Canada Pension Plan credits earned while you were together are always added up and divided equally, if you were together for at least one year.

 There are also special rules about your matrimonial home.
 A matrimonial home is a home that you and your spouse lived in just before you separated.

-This means that the home’s total value is shared in the equalization payment, not just the change in its value during the marriage.
+This is unlike other assets where only the increase in value is shared.
 This can have a big effect on the amount of the equalization payment.

 Different rules apply to matrimonial homes on reserve land.